 TRAVEL TIP #3 – TOYS AND GAMES

 I’m not big on allowing JustaBXgirl to pack toys.
 I’m always worried that she will lose them, especially since she always wants to bring mini figures.
 We had a few meltdowns in Puerto Rico over a tiny Lalaloopsy mermaid that got lost not once but twice!
 I know though that depending on the trip she will need to be entertained.
-My suggestions are bring toys that are easily replaceable if lost.
+My suggestions are to bring toys that are easily replaceable if lost.
 That way you can tell your little the toy got homesick and decided to end it’s vacation early then you can replace it when you get back.
-Also bring things that can be used during travel.
-Think coloring books and crayons, travel sized board/card games and iPad/tablets.
+Also, bring things that can be used during travel.
+Think coloring books and crayons, travel-sized board/card games and iPad/tablets.
 If you are bringing an iPad/tablet I suggest making sure that most of the games do not require wifi as your little will be disappointed that they can’t always connect.

 TRAVEL TIP #4 – GO WITH THE FLOW

 Before traveling with JustaBXgirl I was the travel coordinator with my friends.
 I would know every single thing we had to see and when was the best time to see it.
 I would set agendas and hold everyone to the times.
 Now I am ruled by JustaBXgirl.
 We go with the flow a lot more and you know what?
 We have fabulous fun on vacation.
 I still set a plan in my mind but if we don’t do the teacups first because she just has to hug Winnie The Pooh it’s okay.
 And if we miss taking a photo with Shamu I’m sure we’ll get something better down the road.
 JustaBXgirl has taught me that you can’t always schedule fun.